dart-archive/www.dartlang.org/src/site/docs/tutorials/put-text/index.markdown

 and modified, thereby changing the browser page.

-In addition to the `query` and `queryAll` functions, a Dart Web app has a top-level document object created automatically by the Dart VM, which is a reference to the document object in the DOM.
+In addition to the `query` and `queryAll` functions, a Dart web app has a top-level document object created automatically by the Dart VM, which is a reference to the document object in the DOM.
-You can refer to it with the name `document` anywhere in your Dart Web app.
+You can refer to it with the name `document` anywhere in your Dart web app.
 `document` has the type `Document`, a class provided by the Dart HTML library.